Mini Split R410A Refrigerant Working and Test Pressure

 The above pressure range is applicable to R410A mini splits in cool mode.
 When a mini split switches to heat mode, the refrigeration process reversed and the working pressure changes.

 As the refrigeration process reversed, the same port that you used to measure the low side pressure is now the high side pressure.
-High side pressure is also known as condensing pressure.
+High side pressure is also known as the condensing pressure.

 When operating in heat mode, the condensing pressure of a typical R410A mini split is between 250 psi and 400 psi depending on the operating conditions.
 The lower the outdoor temperature, the lower the condensing pressure and vice versa.